keberso/aws-eks-workshop/1-install-kubernetes-tools/README.md

-# Launching an EKS Cluster - Lab 1
+# Install Kubernetes Tools - Lab 1

-This lab prepares environment for deploying an EKS Cluster leveraging [eksctl](https://eksctl.io/).
+This lab installs the tools into your development environment required for the remaining labs.

 ## Preparation